aivillage/village_website/content/posts/detecting-web-attacks-rnn.md

 The third problem is performance.
 Now it takes days to train on our small dataset on two GPUs, that is not scalable at all.

+However, we would argue that this work proposes an interesting approach to build a model for detecting attacks on Web Applications.
+One of the most important things in this research is the attempt to mimic the reasoning of a human expert in an unsupervised yet interpretable manner.
+It is also notable that we can clearly see the further steps in this research and the steps seem to be very sound.
+It is our hope that this work will kick-off the interest in using Deep Learning for Attack Detection in many other teams and researchers and we are looking forward to collaborating with them.

 ### References